 The Moon: will be 26° high in the SW at 9pm, and 57% illuminated (Waxing Gibbous phase, 8 days old).

 Planets: Jupiter will be only 18° high by 9pm, too low for the 20″ scope, but still visible from outside the dome.
 Saturn is 24° up in the South at 10pm, followed by Mars at 22° by 11 pm.
-Mars will appear a quite large (for Mars) 23 arc seconds in diameter, larger than the globe of Saturn.
-Mars appears large this summer because of it’s closeness.
-Approximately 38 million miles away, it’s making it’s best appearance since 2003, polar ice caps and some other surface details would normally be observable, but there is a planet-wide dust storm currently in progress.
+Mars will appear 23 arc seconds in diameter, larger than the globe of Saturn.
+Mars appears large this summer because of it’s closeness, at approximately 38 million miles away, it’s making it’s best appearance since 2003.
+Polar ice caps and some other surface details would normally be observable, but there is a planet-wide dust storm currently in progress.
 Updates on the storm can be found here.
 At the same time, Neptune is 24° high in the SE, and Uranus is just rising.

 Nebula and Star Clusters: